 - How to accelerate bio-economy initiatives through multi-actor collaboration

 - How to tackle trade-offs for circularity that occur across different scales (local – regional – national – global) and to bring balanced decisions to the table of business and policy makers

-Researcher teams from WUR have been working on ways to shape the transition to a circular bioeconomy.
-With the Circling Back symposium approaching, read a brief review for each Flagship:
+Research teams from WUR have been working on ways to shape the transition to a circular bioeconomy.
+Read a brief review of each Flagship: